 Make a Numeracy at Home box and add some LEGO bricks for counting, comparing sizes, etc.

-Discover how many LEGO bricks tall you are in this simple activity.
+Discover how many LEGO bricks tall you are!

-If you want to get the kids moving around a bit, this count and move game from JDaniel4’s Mom looks like lots of fun.
+If you want to get the kids moving around, this count and move game from JDaniel4’s Mom looks like lots of fun.

 We love this super simple way to learn with LEGO and a marker from Suzy Homeschooler.